 It all seemed so effortless.
 We could have aimed at any Summer Isle we chose – over to Carn nan Sgeir even – and paddled straight there with ease.
 What was all the fuss about?
 On Bottle I was hoping to lead Jon through the southern passage I found last year, but as on Priest, the water was too low to pass through the narrower exit tunnel (right).

+All that remained now was to follow the island chain over to nearby Carn Iar/Deas and from there pass over the sandy green channel of Caolas nan Sgeirean Glasa (I throw all these Gaelic names about like I didn’t just type them carefully off an OS map).
 We pulled in for tea break on the jetty of Eilean Dubh, ahead of the final six-mile surge back to Old Dornie.
 I found this handy refuge last year and we agreed that a: the jetty was a bit short for the tidal span and b: even if it’s nice to have a secluded island cabin (right) well sheltered from the prevailing winds, it had a comparatively ordinary view back towards Achiltibuie and a chilly, sunless aspect this time of year.

 The tide was on the turn now as we passed Tanera’s tidal lagoon and crossed Badetarbet Bay on home ground.
 I’d been asked to pick up some heavy bags of winkles somewhere on the north side of the bay on Rubhan na Buaile and drop them off at Old Dornie.
 But clambering along the grubby shore while Jon towed my boat, neither of use could find any trace of them.
-There was clearly a need for some CCTV surveillance round here, too.
+There was clearly a need for some CCTV surveillance around here, too.

 We got back to Old Dornie just as everything was getting bathed in the same rosy-orange glow it has been when we set out, nine hours earlier.
 And after 30 clicks of sea paddling and very little similar exercise, I wasn’t as shagged as I’d expected to be, something that I’d partly put down to a lack of tension of not doing it alone.